SirAlf/DataCleanCourseProject/README.md

 The new dataframe from the "cbind"ing of *x\_train* and *subject.y\_train* data frames was called "***train_dataset***".

 >The   *test_dataset*  dataframe has 2847 rows x 561 columns.
-The   *test_dataset*  dataframe has 7352 rows x 561 columns.
+The   *train_dataset*  dataframe has 7352 rows x 561 columns.

 ##### STEP 5:  ROW-BIND THE test\_data and train\_data DATAFRAMES INTO A MERGED_DATASET